kpoxo6op/cv/cv.md

   address the duration of mandatory learning modules organization-wide.
   Successfully advocated for a reduction in both the number of and length of required modules, ultimately halving the mandatory training time.
+- Developed a proof of concept for automated platform upgrade using bash, Bitbucket and Jira APIs, Kubernetes.
+Mentored an junior engineer in implementing the solution.

 ### Fraedom (2019 - 2021) | acquired by [Visa](https://developer.visa.com/use-cases/partner-showcase/fraedom)